loadnetwork/load-avail/README.md

 ### Store Avail blob data on Load Network

 For a given tx hash and a block hash (avail), `load-avail` retrieves the blobs of the block, pack them in `0xbabe1` bundle (a single bundle can handle a maxxed Avail block) and store it on Load Network.
 Blobs are stored in the `DataSubmission` data struct format.
+Storage fees are subsidized by the server.

 #### Mainnet